5 Best Bungee Jumping Near Chicago: Extreme Adventures 2026

 How does it feel to bungee jump?

-As an Extreme sport, the adrenaline rush is a common factor in bungee jumping.
+In extreme sports, the adrenaline rush is a common factor in bungee jumping.
 People who have participated in this sport say that all you need is the courage to face your fears, faith in your instructors and friends, and trust yourself to jump off.
 The result is heavenly.

 Also, do not forget to scream.
 Once you overcome your fears, you will feel the wind on your face and a feeling of satisfaction in your heart.